Celebrate 250 Years of American Independence!

 Known for his excellent penmanship, American politician, Timothy Matlack, was selected to inscribe the Declaration on vellum (animal skin).

-Two days later, it adopted the Declaration of Independence, listing 27 grievances against the king and affirming the colonies’ natural and legal rights.
+Two days later, it adopted the Declaration of Independence.
+Formally titled, The Unanimous Declaration of The Thirteen United States of America, the document provides twenty-seven grievances against the king and affirms the colonies’ natural and legal rights.

 Additionally, the Declaration identified colonists as “one people”, and referred to the colonies as “United States”.